 April 7th is World Health Day.
 WHO (World Health Organization) has designated Food Safety as the topic for world health day 2015.
-It is estimated that over 2 million deaths occur every year from contaminated food and drinking water.
-Over 200 diseases are caused by harmful bacteria, viruses, parasites and chemicals found in unsafe food.
+Approximately, over 2 million deaths occur every year because of eating contaminated food and drinking contaminated water.
+Over 200 diseases are because by harmful bacteria, viruses, parasites, and chemicals found in unsafe food.

 WHO’s five keys to safer food offer practical guidance to sellers and consumers for handling and preparing food:

 - Use safe water and raw materials